Antonia Fraser: Other writing

 Fraser has written detective novels, the most popular a series of ten written between 1977 and 1995 and involving a female television personality and detective named Jemima Shore; the latter were adapted into the television series Jemima Shore Investigates, which aired in the UK in 1983.
 Early publications included volumes on dolls and toys.
 Her first book was a volume about King Arthur, one edition of which was illustrated by her eldest daughter; it was written for a series for Marks and Spencer, as was a later volume about Robin Hood.

 Media and societies

-From 1988 to 1989, Fraser was president of English PEN, and she chaired its Writers in Prison Committee.
+From 1988 to 1989 Fraser was president of English PEN, and she chaired its Writers in Prison Committee.

-From 1983 to 1984, she was president of Edinburgh's Sir Walter Scott Club.
-She serves as a judge for the Enid McLeod Literary Prize, awarded by the Franco-British Society, previously winning that prize for her biography Marie Antoinette (2001).
+From 1983 to 1984 she was president of the Sir Walter Scott Club in Edinburgh.
+She serves as a judge for the Enid McLeod Literary Prize, awarded by the Franco-British Society, previously winning that prize for her biography Marie Antoinette.

 Fraser is a vice-president of the London Library.
 She has also been a vice-president of the Royal Stuart Society.

 Fraser was a contestant on the BBC Radio 4 panel game My Word! from 1979 to 1990.